MathsJam/mathsjam-site/gathering/uk/2023/tables.md

 ### Mathematical Model Building - Donald Bell

-Donald is bringing along geometrical building tools including Magformers and Zome tool.
-There will also be materials for making start polygons from stir sticks - if you can get hold of some from a cafe, you can make your own using Donald's [instructions](Donald_Bell-Stars_Instructions.docx) and [leaflet](Donald_Bell-Stars_Leaflet.docx).
+Donald is bringing along some geometrical building toys, including Magformers and Zometool.
+There will also be materials for making star polygons from stir sticks/lollipop sticks/tongue depressors - if you can get hold of some, you can make your own star polygons using Donald's [instructions](Donald_Bell-Stars_Instructions.docx) and [leaflet](Donald_Bell-Stars_Leaflet.docx).